 - Drag Q4.
 The businesses number of locations (a nominal variable) from under Data Sources tree onto the page.

-- Change it to a visualization using Visualization > Bar > Small Multiples Bar.
+- Change it to a visualization using Visualization > Bar > Small Multiples Bar from the object inspector

 - In Data > Data Source > Columns, select the new data Histogram categories - Q5.
 Years of operation of business (numeric).
 (Tip: This new variable will be next to the original Q5 variable.)